An IT network connects all your devices, plus other peripheral equipment such as printers

 When building their network most businesses install network sockets at convenient locations in their premises, so computers and other devices can be plugged into the network.
 The sockets cost about £3 each.

-A basic router with four connections can cost from £30.
+A basic router with four wired connections will cost from £70.
 A more advanced model, with 24 connections, could cost £150 or more.

 Network equipment speeds

 Most network equipment complies with common standards, so you can combine routers, cables and firewalls from different manufacturers.
-However, the speed of the slowest part of your network may limit the rest of it.
-So, for example, if all your cables and computers are rated to Cat 6, make sure your router is rated to Cat 6 too.
+However, the speed of your network might be governed by the slowest element.
+For example, if all your cables and computers are rated to Cat 6, make sure your router is rated to Cat 6 too.

-There are a number of wireless networking standards too.
-Try to get a wireless router or access point rated to ‘Wireless n’ or ‘802.11n’.
-It’s the fastest type available, but will still work with older wireless equipment too.
+There are a number of wireless networking standards to take into account, although the majority of modern devices will include support for the latest versions.
+Try to get a wireless router or access point rated to ‘Wireless n’ or ‘802.11n’; it’s the fastest type available, but will still work with older wireless equipment, too.

 - Setting up remote access to your network